How to Prepare for Tax Season as an Independent Contractor

 3. Consider Available Deductions

-With this information in hand, take some time to consider what deductions might be available to you.
-One of the most common deductions for independents is the home office deduction.
-If you exclusively and regularly use part of your home as your primary place of business, you may be eligible to deduct a certain amount of mortgage interest, insurance, utilities, repairs, maintenance, depreciation, or rent.
+Once your paperwork is in order, review which deductions apply to your business.
+One of the most common for independents is the home office deduction.
+If you regularly and exclusively use part of your home for business, you may be eligible to write off portions of your rent, mortgage interest, utilities, repairs, or insurance.

 Here’s more: 9 Self-Employed Tax Deductions You May Overlooking